 Temple of Heaven is an imperial complex of religious buildings situated in the southeastern of Beijing.
 The complex was visited by the Emperors of the Ming and Qing dynasties for annual ceremonies of prayer to Heaven for good harvest.
-It has been regarded as a Taoist temple, although Chinese heaven worship, especially by the reigning monarch of the day,
+It has been regarded as a Taoist temple, although Chinese is heaven worship, especially by the reigning monarch,

 Temple of Heaven was constructed during the reign of the Yong-Le Emperor Ming Dynasty, who was also responsible for the construction of the Forbidden City in Beijing.
 The complex was extended and renamed Temple of Heaven during the reign of the Jia-Jing Emperor in the 16th century.
 Jiajing also built three other prominent temples in Beijing, the Temple of Sun in the east, the Temple of Earth in the north, and the Temple of Moon in the west.